aidenfoxx/lite-scroll/README.md

 // Will snap to a child element of the scroller based on the dom index (int, function) scroll.snapTo(domIndex, callback)

-// Will snap to the nearest child element of the scroller scroll.snapNearest()
+// Will snap to the nearest child element of the scroller (function) scroll.snapNearest(callback)
 ````

 ## Custom Events